childmindresearch/bids2table/README.md

 ### Indexing datasets from python

-You can also index datasets in Python using the Python API.
+You can also index datasets using the Python API.

 ```python
 import pyarrow as pa